 Looker Embedded

-- Signed Embedding.
+- Signed embedding.
 You share your Looks or dashboard to your website and users that log into your system are already authorized to view the data.

 While Looker embeds through an iframe, it’s not quite the same as other BI tools with embedded capabilities.
 Most of these tools slap your dashboards or reports straight into your app (somewhat sluggishly, thanks to iframe embedding).